2shady4u/GDStudio/README.md

 # GDStudio (WIP)
 Code editor made in Godot.

-Latest Version: 0.2
+Latest Version: 0.2.1

 ## Compiling
-I hace only tested this on Windows, but un theory It should work on other systems
+I have only tested this on Windows, but in theory it should work on other systems
 - Install Python and then Install scons
 - Clone this repo
 ```shell